 Many parents claim that their babies hate being swaddled.

 While it is certainly true that most babies initially complain when being swaddled, they usually settle down fairly quickly and fall fast asleep!

-If your baby seems to dislike being swaddled, it’s probably because you are swaddling incorrectly!
+If your baby seems to dislike being swaddled, it may be because you are swaddling incorrectly!

-The fact is, most parents don’t swaddle properly.
+The fact is, many parents don’t swaddle properly.

 What do I mean?

 Well, the most common swaddling mistake is not swaddling tight enough.
 Many parents are afraid of swaddling too snugly.

 When your baby is loosely swaddled, she will most likely bust her arms out and startle herself awake.

 In addition, swaddling loosely frustrates your baby and enables her to move her arms too freely, sometimes even pulling the entire swaddle up over her face!